philipgleissner/soviet_journals/README.md

 Use and Citation

-These bibliographical data are not subject to copyright and researchers are welcome to use it in whichever way they would like.
-Since significant labor went into processing this data, I would, however, be grateful for a citation in the form of a reference to the projects primary article publication:
+These bibliographical data are not subject to copyright and researchers are welcome to use them in whichever way they would like.
+As significant labor went into processing this data, it would be appropriate to citate the project's primary article publication:

 Philip Gleissner, “‘Somehow, I Wasn’t Drawn into the Editorial Office of Novyi Mir’: Digital Approaches to the Literary Environment of Late Socialist Journals.” _Russian Literature_ 122-123 (2021): 163-191.

-While the Indiana University Library's digital _Letopis'_ is not being maintained anymore and has been made inaccessible to the public, I believe that a reference to the following publication can serve to acknowledge its foundational contribution:
+Although the Indiana University Library's digital _Letopis'_ is not being maintained anymore and has been made inaccessible to the public, it would be appropriate to cite the following publication:

 Murlin Croucher, “Digitizing and Making a Web Site for the Soviet Letopis’ Zhurnal’nykh Statei, 1956-1975,” _Slavic & East European Information Resources_ 3, no. 2/3 (2002): 179-183.